kineticsystem/vscode_ros2/README.md

     main()
 ```

 Using an "opaque function" allows you to debug the values of launch parameters.
-However, together with the previous change, you'll need to modify the launch file, as demonstrated in the following example.
+However, with the previous change, you'll need to modify the launch file, as demonstrated in the following example.

 ```python
 def launch_setup(context, *args, **kwargs):